spark-jobserver/spark-jobserver/README.md

   - `server_deploy.sh`  deploys job server to a directory on a remote host.
   - `server_package.sh` deploys job server to a local directory, from which you can deploy the directory, or create a .tar.gz for Mesos or YARN deployment.
 * EC2 Deploy scripts - follow the instructions in [EC2](doc/EC2.md) to spin up a Spark cluster with job server and an example application.

+NOTE: Spark Job Server runs `SparkContext`s in their own, forked JVM process when the config option `spark.jobserver.context-per-jvm` is set to `true`.
+In local development mode, this is set to false by default, while the deployment templates have this set to true for production deployment.
+See [Deployment](#deployment) section for more info.

 ## Development mode